ml-tooling/ml-workspace/README.md

 #### Install Dependencies

-In the case that the preinstalled workspace libraries are not compatible with your code, you can install or change dependencies by just adding one or multiple of the following files to your code directory:
+In the case that the pre-installed workspace libraries are not compatible with your code, you can install or change dependencies by just adding one or multiple of the following files to your code directory:

 - `requirements.txt`: [pip requirements format](https://pip.pypa.io/en/stable/user_guide/#requirements-files) for pip-installable dependencies.
 - `environment.yml`: [conda environment file](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html?highlight=environment.yml#creating-an-environment-file-manually) to create a separate Python environment.